-As the District completed the year, its governmental funds reported a General fund balance of \$14,689,064.
-This amount is above the 4% limit specified by Real Property Tax Law.
+As the District completed the year, its governmental funds reported fund balance of \$23,849,462.
+The general fund amount is above the 4% limit specified by Real Property Tax Law.
 However, as our salary and operating expenses increase along with the unpredictability of State Aid, the District feels it is necessary to continue to maintain strong reserves.
 The District has a long range plan to use limited amounts from our reserves in the coming years to offset the loss of the Foundation Aid increases promised by the State.